You are here

 Non-sponsored research (unfunded, internally-funded)

 Use of an sIRB is not required for projects that are not sponsored by a federal agency.
-IRB-HSBS, however, encourages the use of the sIRB model for most collaborative research projects, except where the project involves international research partners or where each institution conducts a discreet component of the project.
+IRB-HSBS encourages the use of the sIRB model for most cooperative research projects, except where the project involves international research partners meets other exception criteria.

-IRB-HSBS may recommend use of an external sIRB when:
+IRB-HSBS may recommend use of an external or commercial sIRB when:

 - U-M is not the direct recipient of the funding, or